 I hope this information will be useful for some of you.
 I also hope that I’ll be able to post another document of search string definition in the near future.
 All suggestions are welcome!

 P.S.
-You can find the second document on this topic under the following link: EBS: configuration of search string, part 2
+You can find two more documents on this topic under the following links: